Royal consorts have been victims of incorrect references made by the press.

 Moving forward to Prince William's

-wife, Cathering Middleton officially assumed the title Duchess of
+wife, Catherine Middleton officially assumed the title Duchess of

-Cambridge upon their April wedding.
+Cambridge upon her marriage to Prince William, who was proclaimed Duke of Cambridge.
 As such, she should be officially

 of Cambridge, not as “Duchess” Catherine, as what most British